-by David Pope, PharmD, CDE, Chief Innovation Officer
+by David Pope, PharmD, CDE, Chief Pharmacy Officer

 Immunizations and Medication Therapy Management (MTM) are the most common clinical services in pharmacy, and many pharmacists have successfully performed these services for years.
 But with the role of pharmacists as providers continuing to expand, there are opportunities to go to the next level with revenue-generating services such as point-of-care testing, diabetes education, smoking cessation and oral contraceptive prescribing, among others.

 The COVID-19 crisis has accelerated the role of pharmacists as providers.
 On April 8, HHS announced that all pharmacists could administer COVID-19 tests.
 Following this announcement on May 8th, CMS provided clear guidance on how pharmacies can be reimbursed by Medicare for COVID-19 tests.
 This is a landmark decision that empowers pharmacists to provide point of care testing and demonstrates a growing appreciation of the accessibility of community pharmacies and the value that pharmacists provide in the delivery of primary care services traditionally handled by physicians.

 As the opportunity for pharmacists to expand into additional clinical services has grown, unfortunately so has misinformation.
 I’ve seen a number of concerning statements that suggest there’s an easy path for pharmacists to get contracted and credentialed with all payers at once.
 Unfortunately, this is simply not possible.
 This process to be properly credentialed and contracted takes time, and it must be done separately with each payer.
 But the good news is that payers are actively adding pharmacists to their network as providers, and the end result is well worth it.